Tears, prayers, police, JCB: How Saroj Hospital saved over 100 lives | Law-Order

 She said the tanker, which went to another hospital, was taking time to return and all the ventilators had gone completely empty.

-In half an hour, the oxygen cylinders would have run out and cylinders provided by the Delhi government were also not enough, she said, as they literally lost out all hope.
+In half an hour, the oxygen cylinders would have run out and cylinders provided by the Delhi government were also not enough, Kaur said, adding that they literally lost out all hope.

-At the last moment, she added, the tanker did come, lives were saved and a tragedy was averted.
+At the last moment, she said, the tanker did come, lives were saved and a tragedy was averted.
+PTI GVS HMB